sd_bus_message_new_signal, sd_bus_message_new_signal_to — Create a signal message

 int sd_bus_message_new_signal_to( | sd_bus *bus, |

 parameter.
-The signal will be sent to path path
+The signal will be sent to path path, on the interface

 sent, no reply is expected.
 See